Apply Zero Trust principles to a spoke virtual network in Azure

 The following diagram shows the components of a resource group for a spoke VNet in an Azure subscription separate from the subscription for the hub VNet.

-The logical architecture for applying Zero Trust to an Azure spoke VNet showing subscriptions, resource groups, and Azure components within an Entra ID tenant.
+Diagram of the logical architecture for applying Zero Trust to an Azure spoke VNet showing subscriptions, resource groups, and Azure components within a Microsoft Entra ID tenant.

 In the diagram, all the components of the spoke VNet are contained in a dedicated resource group: